 AMY KWESKIN (Designing Your Business Model & Building a Business Plan; Moving Forward with Strategic Planning) is principal of Artsightful through which she provides consulting and coaching to share insights into the business of art.
 She specializes in developing inspiring and accomplishable strategic plans for arts organizations by working collaboratively with her clients.
 Amy uses arts management methodologies she developed through her work as a professor at Golden Gate University, St. Mary’s College, and previously as a full-time faculty member at The Art Institute of California – San Francisco.
 Her strategic tools are captured in CCI's Business of Art, 3rd Edition publication.
 Additionally, Amy is the Director of Professional Development at Intersection for the Arts where she designs professional development training programs for artists and arts managers.
 Amy is pursuing a Doctor of Business Administration at Golden Gate University.
 She earned her Master's in Arts Administration from Golden Gate University and Bachelors’ degrees in Cinema/Photography and English from Ithaca College.
 To bring balance into her lifework Amy is also a certified yoga instructor.

-SUE BELL YANK (Promoting Yourself & Your Work) is Deputy Director at 18th Street Arts Center in Santa Monica.
-She has worked in arts, entertainment, and public schools for 15 years, including as Associate Director of Academic Programs at the Hammer Museum, where she formed city-wide partnerships triangulating communities, the arts, and schools.
+SUE BELL YANK (Promoting Yourself & Your Work) is Executive Director of Clockshop LA.
+She has worked in arts, entertainment, and public schools for over 15 years, including most recently as Deputy Director at 18th Street Arts Center in Santa Monica, and as Associate Director of Academic Programs at the Hammer Museum, where she formed city-wide partnerships triangulating communities, the arts, government, and schools through conversations around equity, intergenerational storytelling, and sustainability.
 Her expertise lies in communications strategies, community outreach and partnerships, program development, arts pedagogy, and audience development.
 She teaches arts education at UCLA, frequently writes about socially engaged art practice and pedagogy, and has been a Field Researcher for A Blade of Grass and Asian Arts Initiative.
-Sue is a Business of Art, 3rd Edition, contributing author.
+Sue edited the 3rd Edition of CCI's Business of Art, and is a contributing author to the publication.

 AMY SMITH (Managing Your Money) is a dance and theater artist, educator, and facilitator.
 She works to dismantle oppressive structures in non-profit organizations and other groups so that artists and low income folks can achieve collective liberation.
 She does this through financial well-being workshops, one-on-one work with clients giving financial advice and doing tax preparation, consulting with arts organizations, co-facilitating anti-racism sessions with co-facilitators of color, and as a dance and theater educator.
 Amy co-founded, co-directed, and performed with Headlong, a dance theater non-profit that transformed into a community arts organization over 25 years.
 She left Headlong in 2019 to pursue her freelance work.
 She leads financial well-being workshops through Creative Capital, Assets for Artists, and in many other settings.
 She holds a BA from Wesleyan University and has been greatly affected by her learning as part of artEquity’s National Facilitator Training and other anti-oppression trainings.
 Amy is a Business of Art, 3rd Edition, contributing author.